 Create A Story

 Here’s a game to help you get more creative!
-This action may be done in a variety of ways, which decreases tiredness and allows time to pass more quickly.
+This action could be done in a variety of ways, which decreases tiredness and allows time to pass more quickly.

 How to Play #2: We usually start with just one storyteller, but the family grows bored of hearing stories after a while.